 - Four wheelchair spaces are available in row AA of the auditorium – two on each side, all with an accompanying carer seat.
-Please see the Access tickets and booking section here for more information on how to book these.
+These spaces can accommodate a motorised wheelchair of up to 1.2m in length.
+Please see the Access tickets and booking section here for more information on how to book a wheelchair space.

 Further mobility access information:

-- There is a short flight of stone steps leading to the main gate of the theatre.
+- There is a short flight of stone steps leading to the central gate of the theatre.

 - The Terrace picnic area is accessible by a short flight of uneven stone steps.

 - The Mezzanine picnic area is up two flights of carpeted steps and down a further short flight of steps.

 - There are no hand rails on the seating stand inside the auditorium, but our Front of House team can assist you to your seat.

 - Mobility scooters must be left outside the auditorium, and we will provide a covered area for these.